 “It was my intention that one mother, or one father, would use the information to help keep their family together,” she said.
 “It is Oakland’s legal right to be a sanctuary city and we have not broken any laws.
 We believe our community is safer when families stay together.”

-Some of those who were arrested in the latest sweep will be prosecuted for returning to the country after deportation, Schwab said.
+Some of those who were arrested in the latest sweep will be prosecuted for returning to the country after deportation.
 One person arrested in Bay Point had been removed from the country eight times.

 Another, a documented Sureño gang member identified as Armando Nuñez-Salgado, has four prior removals, Schwab said.
 Over the last 18 years, he added, the 38-year-old has been convicted of assault with a deadly weapon, burglary, hit-and-run causing injury and evading a peace officer.